The Transpension Type: Technical Report: Multipliers in the base category

-It is cartesian (hence non-affine and quantifiable with $\sumbase{(i : \clocksym_k)}(W, \psi) = W$), cancellative and spooky. \end{example} \begin{example}[Twisting posets] Let $\catP$ be the category of finite non-empty posets and monotonic maps.
-This category is non-spooky.
+It is cartesian (hence $\top$-slice non-full and right adjoint with $\sumbase{(i : \clocksym_k)}(W, \psi) = W$), $\top$-slice faithful and not $\top$-slice objectwise pointable. \end{example} \begin{example}[Twisting posets] Let $\catP$ be the category of finite non-empty posets and monotonic maps.
+This category is objectwise pointable.

 Let $\IX = \accol{0 < 1}$ and let $W \multip \IX = (W\op \times \accol{0}) \cup (W \times \accol{1})$ with $(x, 0) < (y, 1)$ for all $x, y \in W$.
 This is an endomultiplier for $\IX$.